Kingxukai/linux/Documentation/driver-api/soundwire/locking.rst

 SoundWire Bus lock is a mutex and is part of Bus data structure (sdw_bus) which is used for every Bus instance.
-This lock is used to serialize each of the following operations(s) within SoundWire Bus instance.
+This lock is used to serialize each of the woke following operations(s) within SoundWire Bus instance.

   - Addition and removal of Slave(s), changing Slave status.